alfachrancaesar/Laravel-Simple-CRUD-Auth-App/README.md

 # **Simple CRUD App using Laravel Framework with Authentication**
 <br>
-Here are some brief steps to do it from scratch:
+Here are some brief steps to implement it from scratch:

 **STEP 1**: Set Database <br>
 **STEP 2**: Make Migration <br>